-2.1 million new cases of lung cancer were diagnosed worldwide in 2018, and this disease was responsible for and 1.6 million deaths.
+2.1 million new cases of lung cancer were diagnosed worldwide in 2018, and this disease was responsible for and 1.8 million deaths (source IARC).
 Lung cancer is therefore the most frequently diagnosed cancer and the leading cause of cancer mortality.

-About 40% of patients are diagnosed with locally advanced (stage IIIb) or metastatic (stage IV) cancer; prognosis is poor (median survival 8-13 months).
+About 60% of patients are diagnosed with locally advanced (stage IIIb) or metastatic (stage IV) cancer; prognosis is poor (median survival 8-13 months). (source medscape)

-About 50% of advanced-stage lung cancer patients (all squamous cell carcinomas and half of adenocarcinomas) are not eligible for targeted therapies and are therefore treated with platinum-based chemotherapies (with or without bevacizumab).
+Almost 80% of advanced-stage lung cancer patients of Caucasian origin are not (yet) eligible for targeted therapies (source JCI Insight) and are therefore treated with platinum-based chemotherapies (with or without bevacizumab).
 However, after first-line treatment, median time to progression is just 2-3 months.
 Patients’ conditions deteriorate rapidly, and median survival is less than one year from diagnosis.

 Innovative Drug Candidate